How to backup and restore your Fairphone 1

 Works for both root and non-root users.
 It lets you schedule backups to go to a cloud syncing and storage service, including Google Drive, Dropbox, and Box.
 There is a free version of Helium available, but it doesn't let you back up to a cloud service.
 The use of a cloud service is however the service you want.
 Especially when you are already making a copy of your SD card manually every now and again.

-G Cloud Backup
+Google Cloud Backup

 Is free to download and includes 1GB cloud storage space.
 It helps you back up more than one device to a single account.
 If you need more space, you can earn it through referrals and other activity, such as tweeting about the service (up to 8GB), or just pay for more.